maxmilneaus/maxmilne.com/docs/STYLE_GUIDE.md

 **Systems Thinking:** Every design decision creates relationships.
 Changes should be universal, factor-based, and mathematically consistent.

+### Language Consistency

+**Identity Tagline:** "Therapist, Artist, Contemplative"
+- Use this exact language consistently across all pages
+- Not "counsellor, meditation teacher, artist" or other variations
+- Appears on: Homepage, About page, and should be referenced consistently throughout

+**Rationale:**
+- Creates memorable, consistent brand language
+- Three parallel roles of equal weight
+- Alliterative and rhythmic

 ### Aesthetic: "Viola/Rams + Systems"

 **Viola (The Mood):** Atmospheric and contemplative, achieved through warm, dark backgrounds and clean blue accents.